SenZhangAI/my-code-gems/ExceptionHandler/README.md

+### Introduction

+Both these papers and codes will give you a better understanding of Exception.

+**Both original source codes can be downloaded at the websides links of this two paper**.

 ### 1. A Crash Course on the Depths of Win32™ Structured Exception Handling
 `.\src_by_Matt\` is writen by Matt Pietrek in 1997.